howler118/milestone-project-one/README.md

 1) Logged into Github
 2) Went to the repository for my milestone project one
 3) Clicked on settings
-4) scrolled down to GitHub pages
+4) Scrolled down to GitHub pages
-5) Underneath the "source" heading change "none" to "master" and click save.
+5) Underneath the "source" heading, change "none" to "master" and click save.
-6) After saving refresh the page (if it does not automatically) and then the link to the live website will be
+6) After saving refresh the page (if it does not automatically) and then the link to the live website will be available

 # Credits

 #### Code

 - css-tricks.com - was used when I had issues styling background images.
 I was trying to add background images and reduce the opacity value but I could not get it to work initially.
-- w3schools.com - used to quickley look up various element tags
+- w3schools.com - used to quickly look up various element tags
 - Code Institute for the course materials and general support
 - stackoverflow - was used to see if other programmers were having similar problems with certain syntax.
 For example, initially I was struggling to position elements centrally within their container with "margin: 0 auto;".
 I could not figure out why it was not working as expected.
 I used stackover to see if other people faced a similar problem and what the common causes of this were.